redpanda-data-university/rp-103-cluster-operations/01-config/README.md

 # Configuring and Securing Redpanda
-In Chapter 1 of the [Hands-on Redpanda: Stream Processing course][course-link], we show you how to:
+In Chapter 1 of the [Hands-on Redpanda: Cluster Operations course][course-link], we show you how to:

 - Configure cluster and node properties